PLEASE, NOTE:

 CITIZENSHIP BY DESCENT: How long does it take to process my application?

-Processing times vary from case to case, and can take more or less time depending on a number of factors pertaining to the application itself.
+Processing times vary from case to case, and can take more or less time depending on a number of factors pertaining to each single application itself.
 As such it is not possible to determine how long each application’s processing time will take.
 Applicants will be notified via email as soon as processing is complete.
+The ITALIAN LAW establishes that the only obligation is to decide (in the positive or in the negative) on an application WITHIN TWO (2) YEARS (from the date of submission).

 How do I check the status of my application?